 The first step is to get all of your vaccinations.
 For Bali, this includes tetnus/ diptheria/ whooping cough booster, MMR, all hepatitis (especially A), and typhoid.
 Double check your Hepatitis A and Typhoid as these are the nasties that people typically haven’t been vaccinated for.
 Typhoid you can get as a shot, which covers you for 3 years and generally has less side effects, or in a pill form (which is a live vaccine) that covers you for 5 years and supposedly has more side effects.

 The solution?
 Avoid mosquito bites altogether!
 Which is fairly easy to do with some basic preparation.
 It is a good idea to always put on bug spray/lotions, those containing deet are the most effective (usually a 30% deet concentration is sufficient).
 Depending on the season and amount of rain during the week, try to apply this after waking up before heading outside, and always reapplying before dark when mosquitos are the worst.
 Try to wear light clothes that cover you instead of small shorts and tank tops that expose a lot of skin.
 Spray repellent on your clothes, because mosquitos can bite through them.
 You can also readily buy burning mosquito coils everywhere that emit a light smoke to deter bugs.
-I would advise burning these in or just outside your room in the morning and at dusk.
+We advise burning these in or preferably just outside your room in the morning and at dusk.
 They are extremely cheap and well worth the effort.